 - 1. The District of Columbia faces a housing crisis.
 Affordable housing stock has trended downward while rents have trended upward, squeezing out low-income tenants.
-Housing-assistance programs that subsidize rent are a core pillar of the District's response to these pressures.
+Housing assistance programs that subsidize rent are a core pillar of the District's response to these pressures.
 By subsidizing rent, housing assistance programs help the District's lowest-income populations avoid homelessness and maintain a foothold in private housing.
 This assistance is critical in the District, where many tenants spend more than half of their monthly income on rent. - 2.
-The District brings this action against a District licensed real estate brokerage and salesperson who posted six advertisements that stated that housing assistance would not be accepted as rental payment for a property in the District. - 3.
+The District brings this action against a District-licensed real estate brokerage and salesperson who, on or about July 19, 2020, posted an advertisement on Craigslist stating that housing assistance would not be accepted as rental payment for a property in Ward 8 in the District. - 3.
 Although housing discrimination is problematic in any form, it is even more concerning when perpetuated by the real estate profession.
 Real estate professionals-including brokers, salespersons and property managers-play an integral role in connecting customers to housing, including low-income tenants seeking an affordable place to live.
 They may dispense advice to property owners on how to market properties, and they act as gatekeepers for renters and buyers.
-When a real estate salesperson discriminates against potential tenants who use housing assistance programs, she not only violates her professional licensing standards but lends dangerous credibility to discriminatory practices. - 4.
-Defendants' discriminatory online advertisements for rental housing lend professional credence to the idea that turning away tenants based on their source of income is not only acceptable but lawful.
-In the District, it is neither.
-Instead, it is a DCHRA violation that is prohibited not only as source-of-income discrimination but, because of the large number of African Americans enrolled in housing assistance programs, as racial discrimination as well.
+When a real estate salesperson discriminates against potential tenants who use housing assistance programs, she not only violates her professional licensing standards but lends dangerous credibility to discriminatory practices.

-5. Consequently, the District seeks declaratory and injunctive relief and civil penalties, costs and attorney's fees to prevent and deter defendants from engaging in discriminatory practices that mislead vulnerable District residents and limit access to affordable housing.
+- 4. In the District, turning away tenants based on their source of income is a DCHRA violation that is prohibited not only as source-of-income discrimination but, because of the large number of African Americans enrolled in housing assistance programs, as racial discrimination as well. - 5.
+Consequently, the District seeks declaratory and injunctive relief and civil penalties, costs and attorney's fees to prevent and deter defendants from engaging in discriminatory practices that mislead vulnerable District residents and limit access to affordable housing.